Ace-Who/vim-MappingMem/README.md

-# vim-SaveLoadMapping
+# vim-MappingMem

-Save or load a key mapping.
+Save or load key mappings.
+Mappings for different modes or buffers are stored together.

 ## Usage